cardosoribeiro/leaf/ai/readme.md

 Found only on the islands of New Zealand, the Weka is a flightless bird with an inquisitive nature.

+# Primary goals

+1. Use Naive Bayes to, given a set of symptoms, predict which disease class the patient has.
+2. Use the Bradford Hill Criteria whether a statistical association between two things.

 ## Reference

 WITTEN, Ian H. et al. Practical machine learning tools and techniques.
 In: Data mining.
 Amsterdam, The Netherlands: Elsevier, 2005. p.
 403-413.